14islands/14islands-com-v2/app/blog/_posts/2016-03-23-trends-at-sxsw-interactive-2016.md

 # Trends at SXSW Interactive 2016

-*Last week we were at SXSW Interactive, a big yearly festival held in Austin, Texas.
+*Last week our full team went to SXSW Interactive, a big yearly festival held in Austin, Texas.
 It was a fun experience.
 Innovations being discussed, lots of interesting people in our industry and sunny weather* *☀️*{: class="emoji"}

 {% include post-image.html alt="SXSW Interactive 2016" src="/images/blog/sxsw/convertional-ui-2-16_10.jpg" margin="both" ratio="16_10" %}